 Please remember that many portable ones can also be easily converted into console-style pianos for home or studio use.
 Generally, the portables are cheaper than the console styles.

 If portability is a high priority, you may choose Casio keyboards or digital pianos.
-Casio puts out the slimmest and lightest models with more output power in similar price-range instruments, for instance, the Casio PX-S3000.
+Casio puts out the slimmest and lightest models with more output power in similar price-range instruments, such as the Casio PX-S3100.

 On the other hand, size and weight are usually not as critical for home or studio use.
 You probably focus more on your preferred sounds and key actions.